-Existing Resources Resources Needed Barriers to Access to Resources Potential Resources Early Childhood Well-being FRC's Safe Environment Parenting levels are different for each child.
+Existing Resources Resources Needed Barriers to Access to Resources Potential Resources FRC's Safe Environment Parenting levels are different for each child.
 How to be playful and not to always be serious as a parent.
-UCP Social and Emotional needs met Age of the internet.
+Early Childhood Well-being UCP Social and Emotional needs met Age of the internet.
 Not knowing what to trust.
 Other adults to help out.
 La Leche League Routines and boundaries Hard to find affordable programs with children their age Coming to the FRC helps parents to help the children.
-WIC Asthma- wildfires, air quality Health Medi-cal Nothing noted Wait times to be seen by a doctor Nothing noted Food banks The same of the sa Environment- community wellness Rec center Childcare centers at the base for doctor appointments Liability Babysitter Early Childhood Care & Storybook- Hanford The First 5 years of the child's life is important for the children.
+WIC Asthma- wildfires, air quality Health Medi-cal Nothing noted Wait times to be seen by a doctor Nothing noted Treater.
+Food banks Trotting notes Environment- community wellness Rec center Childcare centers at the base for doctor appointments Liability Babysitter Early Childhood Care & Storybook- Hanford The First 5 years of the child's life is important for the children.
 Availability Siblings Education The FRC helps prepare the children for school Children are prepared and ready for school (knowing ABC's, numbers, Name, etc.) Certified Childcare Family KCAO- lending library More Parks Girl scouts Strong Families Bright by text Mommy and me classes More of a community Involvement Nothing noted Safety programs for children